abickel-bil/bilcon25-fluent-api-workshop/Docs/step-3-implementation.md

 ## Object Guarantees

 The fundamental benefit of object guarantees is that at any point, if our API returns an object, it is guaranteed to be in a consistent and healthy state.
 Long story short, any attempt to call our API with invalid or missing inputs will result in a runtime exception being thrown.
-Our users don't have to worry about whether they're working with null references or malformed objects at any phase of the API.
+Our users don't have to worry about whether they're working with null references or malformed objects when using our connection string builder.

 ```csharp
 var domainName = null;